• Skip to main content

 closer look at honey butter bourbon shrimp garnished with red pepper flakes and parsley

 I'm a sucker for shrimp in an Eleanor Shellstrop kind of way.
+Any Good Place fans out there?
 I simply can't resist it.
 If it's there it's going in my mouth.
-Shrimp cocktail is a crowd pleaser for sure.
+Shrimp cocktail is one of my favorites, especially if the shrimp is chilled just right, the shrimp are huge and fresh, AND the cocktail sauce is homemade.
+I mean, it's just ketchup and horseradish - why buy it when you can make it so easily?
 But if you want to offer something unique, put out a plate of this bourbon shrimp and watch as it is devoured.
 Serve the extra sauce on the side with warm crusty bread for dipping.

 I encourage all of you to get to your kitchens and cook amazing food.
 If you're new to home cooking, don't stress.
 I have step-by-step videos you can follow.
 I'll be with you through your whole cooking journey.
 Prepare food with your loved ones in mind.
 Gather around a table, break bread and share your lives.
-Sitting down for dinner is a way we can connect, tell our stories and hopefully laugh a lot.
-Now go forth and cook!
+Sitting down for dinner with our loved ones is an important part of the human experience.
+With so many recipes, websites, and cooking shows, there has never been a better time to master your home chef skills.

 Print